New Jersey Delivery Truck Accident Lawyers

 Delivery trucks, such as those used by FedEx, Amazon, and UPS, are necessary to our economy.
 They carry food, clothes, appliances, and other consumer goods to stores and peoples’ homes throughout the state.
 Many delivery drivers work long hours, causing fatigue that could affect their ability to drive safely.
 When they cause an accident, they could be held liable for the injured accident victim’s medical expenses and costs.

-Brach Eichler Injury Lawyers is ready to meet with you for a free consultation to discuss your legal options and determine how we can help you.
+Your New Jersey personal injury attorneys at Brach Eichler Injury Lawyers are ready to meet with you for a free consultation to discuss your legal options and determine how we can help you.
 Call us at (973) 364-8300 to speak with one of our New Jersey delivery truck accident lawyers today.

 Types of Delivery Trucks